 - A little bit of olive oil adds richness and some savory flavor, but other oils could easily stand in.

 - Water brings the dough together and salt adds flavor.

-How to Make Paleo Crackers with Cassava Flour: step-by-step photos
+How to Make Paleo Crackers with Cassava Flour

 - Treat them like toast or a bagel and top with avocado, cucumber, dill, pickled onion, and lox.